 Our outpatient model allows teens to remain at home and continue school and other activities while in treatment.
-Participants attend the program three days a week, for three hours each day after school.
+Participants attend the program three days a week, for two hours each day.
 Our individualized discharge planning helps connect teens to appropriate support services after the program.

 Depending on the teen’s treatment plan, family members may also participate in some sessions.
 We provide parent education and support as part of these sessions.

-All of our services are managed and delivered by certified substance abuse counselors, licensed clinical staff or licensed-eligible staff.
+All of our services are managed and delivered by certified substance abuse counselors, licensed clinical staff or license-eligible staff.